mininet/mininet.github.com/source/walkthrough/index.markdown

     $ git clone https://github.com/mininet/mininet  # if it's not already there
     $ mininet/util/install.sh -w

+#### If you get a "`$DISPLAY not set`" error

 If Wireshark is installed but you cannot run it (e.g. you get an error like `$DISPLAY not set`, please consult the FAQ:
 <https://github.com/mininet/mininet/wiki/FAQ#wiki-x11-forwarding>.)

 Setting X11 up correctly will enable you to run other GUI programs and the `xterm` terminal emulator, used later in this walkthrough.

+#### Running Wireshark with X11 tunneling and `ssh`

+If you are using X11 tunneling with `ssh`, you may need to pass an additional option to `sudo` in order to get it to work with (any) X11 clients such as `wireshark`:

+      $ sudo HOME=~ wireshark &

+  or

+      $ sudo -E wireshark &

+Remember to do this when you are running X11 clients or running `mn -x`!

+#### Fixing error: "`Could not load the Qt platform plugin "xcb"`"

+If you get the an error like
+`Could not load the Qt platform plugin "xcb"` it may be because Wireshark (or specifcally `libdouble-conversion`) is broken on certain versions of Ubuntu.
+On Ubuntu 20.04, the following may fix it:

+      $ dpkg -l | grep libdouble-conversion  # to see which version you have
+      $ sudo apt remove libdouble-conversion3  # be sure to specify the right version
+      $ sudo apt autoremove
+      $ sudo apt install wireshark

+Next, in the Wireshark filter box near the top of its window, enter this filter, then click `Apply`:

+    openflow_1

+*NOTE: In older versions of `wireshark`, the filter name is `of`.
+If you are using other OpenFlow protocol names, you may have to use a different version number for the filter.*

+In Wireshark, click Capture, then Interfaces, then select Start on the loopback interface (`lo`).

+For now, there should be no OpenFlow packets displayed in the main window.

 ### Interact with Hosts and Switches